-Australia’s considerable credentials as a modern business events gem only continues to grow.
+Australia incentives and considerable credentials as a modern business events gem

 Also enjoying the convivial spirit—and surprise fireworks display—was the Lord Mayor of Brisbane, Graham Quirk.
 “Brisbane is Australia’s ‘New World City’ with an abundance of Australian experiences,” Quick said.
 “We hope this welcome event gives delegates a taste of what Brisbane can offer.”

 Brisbane’s location on Australia’s central east coast makes it a valuable international hub and convenient jumping-off point for excursions along the Gold Coast and Sunshine Coast, the rolling Scenic Rim, sand dunes, dugongs and friendly dolphins of Moreton Island National Park, and the most accessible southern islands of the Great Barrier Reef.
 “We are quite literally Australia’s front door to the rest of the world,” says Juliet Alabaster, acting general manager of the Brisbane Convention Bureau.
 And rightly so.